Mikicrepstudios/Random-SDL-Game/README.md

 - You can move `output` folder out of repo folder and delete repo folder
 - You can delete .md files too but do not delete anything else

+## Documentation
+Currently does not exist, will be [here](https://github.com/Mikicrepstudios/Random-SDL-Game-DOCS)

 ### Runs on potato.